ECMWFCode4Earth/UNSEEN-open/README.md

 1. Download
 - [x] Set up CDS
 - [x] Retrieve SEAS5 and EOBS
-  - [ ] Retrieve SEAS5 over Europe
 - [x] Preprocess SEAS5 and EOBS
 - [x] Mask: Extract country-averaged precipitation
-  - [ ] Extract *weighted* country-averaged precipitation
-- [ ] Make reproducible, CDS toolbox?

 2. Evaluate
 - [ ] Ensemble member independence
 - [ ] Model stability
 - [ ] Model fidelity

+### Todo's is time allows
+- [ ] Retrieve SEAS5 over Europe
+    - [ ] Redo UK analysis for The Netherlands
+- [ ] Provide example on the CDS toolbox
-- [ ] First using UK averaged time-series of February precipitation.
-Then grid-based?
+- [ ] Spatial, grid-based analysis instead of area averaged time-series
+- [ ] Extract *weighted* country-averaged precipitation.
+How does R extraction compare to python masking?
+- [ ] EOBS UK 2020 is not the highest.
+How does EOBS compare to MetOffice data?

 ### Issues
 - [ ] EOBS from CDS temporally unavailable